 Research Topics

-Influences on emergent stimulus relations
+Influences on derived stimulus relations

 Representative publications: